CR-ux/notborges/intranet/papers/The Lexicomythographer's Guide To Audramaturgical Genesis.md

 <br><br>
 The {Second Wall | Horizontal Dimension}
 <br>
 The horizontal axis of a mix may be mapped to the stereo field, from left to right channels perceived by the two human ears.
-These occur in tandem with frequency bands; high-end traces may be heard in either the left and right.
+These occur in tandem with frequency bands; both high- and low-end traces may be heard in either the left and/or right.
+The horizontal axis is affected by compositional components such as panning, width (mono vs. stero recording), phase relationships, and mid/side balance.
 <br><br>
 The {Third Wall | Depth Dimension}
 <br>